stuycs-gh-classrooms/nxtm-p02-pd10-badabababa/README.md

 [![Open in Codespaces](https://classroom.github.com/assets/launch-codespace-2972f46106e565e64193e422d61a12cf1da4916b45550586e14ef0a7c637dd04.svg)](https://classroom.github.com/open-in-codespaces?assignment_repo_id=22153574)
 # NeXtCS Final Project
 ### Name 0: MST.
 Bonna
+### Name 1: Jaima Zara
 ---

 ### Project Description
+Memory game/ simon says.
+3 difficulty levels: easy, medium, hard
+* it gets more difficult over time
+* there is a bigger grid depending on the level
 ### Skill Usage
 Explain what skills from this semester you will be using in this project, and how they will be used.